drench/phecma/README.markdown

             $drei = $drei * 2;
           }
         } catch($err) {
+          hello();
         }
         ?>

-    Yes, that's PHP 5.3's anonymous function syntax, which probably means you can't use this yet.
-So it may not yet be useful (there's not even an equivalent of "print" or "echo" yet!), but I think this has potential.
+    Yes, that's PHP 5.3's anonymous function syntax, which probably means you can't use this yet (though regular old functions should work fine).
+    It may not yet be all that useful (despite rudimentary support for print()/echo() now), but I think this has potential.
     And you?